raspberrypilearning/rainbow-run/en/step_5.md

 If you would like to use the arrow keys you can enter `right` and `left`.

+Use whichever keys make sense for your keyboard.

 ![The BallController script component on the Ball with Camera Transform property set to `MainCamera`, the `rightKey` property is set to 'd' and the `leftKey` property is set to 'a'.](images/ball-controls.png)

 --- /task ---